Dr. Akira Namatame

 TU Delft, Netherlands

-Title-- Precision motion control for high-tech
+distributed actuator, and precision motion control for high-tech

 National Institute of Technology Kurukshetra, India